emacs-mirror/emacs/mps/manual/source/topic/root.rst

 contain references to allocated objects, so should be registered as a root by calling :c:func:`mps_root_create_stack`.

-The MPS's stack scanner needs to know how to find the bottom of the part of the stack to scan.
-The bottom of the relevant part of stack can be found by taking the address of a local variable in the function that calls the main work function of your thread.
+The MPS's stack scanner needs to know how to find the :term:`cold end` of the part of the stack to scan.
+The :term:`cold end` of the relevant part of stack can be found by taking the address of a local variable in the function that calls the main work function of your thread.
 You should take care to ensure that the work function is not inlined so that the address is definitely in the stack frame below any potential roots.

 .. index::
    single: Scheme; thread root